Civic Engagement, Equity & Environmental Justice

 Public Review of Draft Guidelines

 Thank you to those that submitted input on the draft SCP CEEEJ Program Guidelines.
-The were open for public review and comment from Oct.
+The Draft Guidelines were open for public review and comment from Oct.
 25 through Nov.
 18, 2022.
 SCAG will consider all feedback received as it finalizes the Guidelines.
-SCAG anticipates releasing the final Guidelines in early 2023.
+SCAG anticipates releasing the final Guidelines in spring 2023.

 Call for Applications Goals and Objectives